 - Higher DR than expected RTO and RPO

 Move Faster with Our Advanced DevOps Consulting Services

-Such an increase in the frequency of updates required Apple engineers to automate testing through CI/CD pipelines.
-So, they used DevOps to improve the development speed of new builds, testing, and deploying them.
+Another example is how Apple used automated testing through CI/CD pipelines to accelerate time-to-resolution and frequency of iOS updates for improved customer experience.
+They used DevOps to improve the development speed of new builds, testing, and deploying them.